mediasanctuary/air-justice-lab/AJL2025/reports-and-writings/Corrective-Functions.md

 If PAcf_1  is > 343:
 PM2.5 = 0.46PAcf_1 + (3.93 * 10-4)(PAcf_1)2 + 2.97
 where PAcf_1 = the average of channels A and B

+## Source
+[Development and Application of a United States wide correction for PMdata collected with the PurpleAir sensor](https://github.com/mediasanctuary/air-justice-lab/blob/AJL-Spring-2025/AJL2025/assets/amt-2020-413.pdf)